OMB Control No. 1212-0061

 Information to support your appeal; hearings

 The Appeals Board decides appeals based on PBGC records and the information you submit.
 Therefore, it is important that your written appeal include all the facts and documents you wish the Appeals Board to consider.
-The Board may ask you for additional information.
-If you request a hearing or an opportunity to present witnesses, the Board will decide whether a hearing is needed to resolve your appeal.
-The Board's past experience indicates that appeals ordinarily can be decided based on written information.
+The Appeals Board may ask you for additional information.
+If you request a hearing or an opportunity to present witnesses, the Appeals Board will decide whether a hearing is needed to resolve your appeal.
+The Appeals Board’s past experience indicates that appeals ordinarily can be decided based on written information.

 You must appeal before you can go to court